CI-NYC/low-back-therapies/README.md

 Calculate during months 7-12.
 These may already exist in `/mnt/general-data/disability/mediation-unsafe-pain-mgmt/mediator_df.rds`
 - non-opioid therapies
     - spinal injections and others
+    - Other than phyical therapy, currently these are all combined as mediator_has_multimodal_pain_treatment_restrict. *Should spinal injections also be separated?*
 - Max daily dose MME `mediator_max_daily_dose_mme`
 - Proportion of days covered `mediator_opioid_days_covered`
 - Unique prescribers `mediator_prescribers_6mo_sum`